The Dangers of the Hebrew Roots Movement

 Before we get to the reasons and the stories, it’s important to clarify what Torahism is and isn’t.
 The defining element in the theology of Torahism is the teaching that the Torah—specifically the Law of Moses—must be kept by all who profess faith in Jesus, whether Jew or Gentile.2 A minority of Torahists teach that “keeping Torah” is a matter of salvation.
 Most, however, agree with mainstream Christianity that salvation comes only through grace by faith in Jesus (Eph 2:8-9).
 They believe that “keeping Torah” isn’t what saves us but is how we show our love for God.
 It is the way we are commanded to live our lives as Christians.
 In other words, they view Torah-keeping as a matter of obedience, not salvation.

 But here’s the catch.
 All Torahists—even those who profess salvation through Christ alone—teach that not keeping Torah is sinful.
 They view disobedience of the Law of Moses (such as not observing Saturday Sabbath, kosher food laws, annual feasts, circumcision, etc.) as living in sin and lawlessness.
-So despite the claim that keeping the Mosaic Law is not a requirement for salvation, Torahism considers it a confirming sign of a truly-saved, obedient Christian.
+And there are even some Hebrew Roots teachers, such as Steve Moutria of Torah Family, who believe that “walking in obedience to the Torah keeps you in your salvation.”
+So despite the claim that keeping the Mosaic Law is not a requirement for salvation, Torahism considers it, at a minimum, a confirming sign of a truly-saved Christian.
+And in some cases, a direct issue of salvation.

 Anyone who teaches that all believers in Jesus are required to keep the Mosaic Law—whether as a matter of salvation or obedience—is teaching Torahism.
 With that, let’s move on to the three most significant dangers of this belief system.